apache/ignite/modules/compatibility-check/README.md

 Fields, including inherited fields and CLASS-retained annotations, are read from compiled classes through the JDK compiler API.
 No node or intermediate manifest is needed.
 XML is written using the JDK StAX API without an external XML library.
-Each field occupies one `field` element: type, name and serialization annotations.
+Each `field` contains separate `type` and `name` elements, plus an optional `serialization` element for serialization annotations.
+The message-level `jdkMarshalled` marker is a separate element.
 Element position defines field order; field indexes and declaring classes are omitted.

 Coverage: core, indexing, Calcite and ZooKeeper providers.
 Unregistered classes and